ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-05-10-git-blame-unveiling-the-codes-history.md

 ### Custom output
 There are many options available with this command, but I'll showcase two more possibilities, both related to the `-L` flag.

-You can blame a file by specifying a range of line numbers:
+You can analyze a file by specifying a range of line numbers:

 {%- highlight txt -%}
 git blame -L 10,20 User.swift
 {%- endhighlight -%}

-This command will blame the lines 10 to 20, but you can specify a function name, passing it as a regex into the command.
-Suppose you want to blame a function called `func configConstraints() { ... }` in this file, you can run the command this way:
+This command will show the lines 10 to 20.
+Furthermore, you can specify a function name, passing it as a regex into the command.
+Suppose you want to analyze a function called `func configConstraints() { ... }` in this file, you can run the command this way:

 {%- highlight txt -%}
 git blame -L /func\ configConstraints/ User.swift